 Below that single setting checkbox, there will be a select box for Layout Style.
 If you leave this set to default, the main plugin’s CSS file will be used for the public side table lists, if you haven’t already disabled CSS in the main plugin and replaced it with your own.
 The second option is “Compact”, which uses the same default CSS as the main plugin, but makes the font size “smaller” and decreases the cell padding amount for the table cells and divs.
 This allows you to squeeze additional columns into your limited screen space, especially if additional columns are being added to the public display via the Custom Fields or Groups plugin.

 The third layout option is “Custom”.
 If you select that, you’ll see additional fields revealed that allow you to set various properties and colors for the public side display, which should all be self-explanatory.
 Note that these layout options will apply to both the original table html layout, as well as the newer divs layout, of the main plugin.
+New in version 3.4 – All the layout settings for Custom layouts can now be set using the WordPress Customizer, allowing you to preview changes as you make selections.
+This works for all layout settings except for the DataTables settings.

 In addition, if you have NOT disabled the main plugin’s CSS, you will see a notice about that above the select box.
 It is highly recommended that you disable the main plugin’s CSS file if you are going to use either the “Compact” or “Custom” layout options offered by the Customizer… this will avoid conflicts and redundant CSS.